onflow/flow-cli/docs/sign-transaction.md

 Use this functionality in the following order:
 1. Use the `build` command to build the transaction.
-2. Use this command (`sign`) command to sign with any account specified in the build process.
+2. Use this command (`sign`) to sign with each account specified in the build process.
 3. Use the `send-signed` command to submit the signed transaction to the Flow network.

 ```shell